sharifa-assi/Uplo/README.md

 ### 1. **Manage CSV**
 ![Screenshot 2024-12-24 071616](https://github.com/user-attachments/assets/1ae3d969-5a30-40c5-a6cd-8c5df6a4b42e)

-This section features a grid view for the records in the database that are awaiting CSV validation after being uploaded.
+This section features a grid view for the records in the database that had undergone CSV validation after being uploaded.

 - **Product CSV validation** will fail if:
   - The SKU format is incorrect.